jondeaton/Heat-Stroke-Prediction/README.md

 # Heat_Stroke_Prediction

+## Stanford Bioengineering Senior Capstone, Fall-Winter 2017
+### Jon Deaton, Anna Jaffe, Diana Gong

-This is a repository for code used in Bioengineering Capstone at Stanford.
-(Bioe 141A/B) Code in this repository is used for testing of methods for predicting heat stroke with a wearable device.
+This is a repository for code used in Bioengineering Capstone at Stanford (Bioe 141A/B).
+Code in this repository is used for testing of methods for predicting heat stroke with a wearable monitor.

 ## System Diagram
 ![screen shot 2017-01-31 at 6 53 22 pm](https://cloud.githubusercontent.com/assets/15920014/22493706/9a73f36a-e7e6-11e6-9809-7b0827663e36.png)